 Batch Rendering.
 The Batch Rendering dialog window opens.
 Add files (

-button.
-The whole list is cleared using
+Remove button.
+The whole list can be cleared using

-Set the output folder (
+Remove all.Set the output folder (

 ) for the video file, set the prefix of the file and choose its file format.
 Click to render all the videos in a batch.